David Hunter trial: The miner's retirement abroad that ended in a killing

 But in 2021, Janice was diagnosed with blood cancer which, their daughter Lesley Cawthorne said, destroyed their bliss.

-"He said she was in absolute agony," Lesley said, adding David, now aged 76, would have to clean Janice after "frequent accidents".
+"He said she was in absolute agony," Lesley said, adding Hunter, now aged 76, would have to clean Janice after "frequent accidents".

 "She hated that loss of dignity," Lesley said, adding: "It destroyed her.